Chart Color Schemes

 Mooroolbark features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.6% of all households, including 38.8% couples with children, 26.1% couples without children, and 12.7% single parent families.
-Non-family households constitute the remaining 21.4%, with lone person households at 19.3% and group households comprising 2.1%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.7.
+Family households constitute 78.6% of all households, including 38.8% couples with children, 26.1% couples without children, and 12.7% single parent families.
+Non-family households make up the remaining 21.4%, with lone person households at 19.3% and group households comprising 2.1% of the total.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.7.

 Frequently Asked Questions - Households